miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ## Super-prompt Complete!
 Over to Claude 3.7!

-> All that above stuff is me build up to a coding challenge through storytelling
+> All that above stuff is me building up to a coding challenge through
-> to put before the AI coding assistant.
-But before I even feed it this article,
+> storytelling to put before the AI coding assistant.
+But before I even feed it
-> I feed it the `cursorrules.txt` and `README.md` that go with Pipulate's repo
+> this article, I feed it the `cursorrules.txt` and `README.md` that go with
-> along with `CompetitorPluign`, my own first crack at the solution.
-No other
+> Pipulate's repo along with `CompetitorPluign`, my own first crack at the
-> prompt!
+> solution.
+No other prompt!

 &lt;think&gt;
 I'm looking at code and documentation for a project called "Pipulate", which appears to be a local-first, single-tenant web application framework built with FastHTML, MiniDataAPI, and local LLM integration via Ollama.